virtual-puppet-project/vpuppr/docs/HIGH_LEVEL_ARCHITECTURE.md

 These are singletons in the Godot-sense, as in there is nothing stopping a [Plugin](#plugin) from creating another instance of the `AppManager`.
 This is generally a bad idea to do in practice.

-# Runtime-loadables
+# Extensions
-Changes to any of these do no require a re-export of the application.
+Changes to any of these do not require a re-export of the application.
 However, a configuration file will be required to register any new resource.

 ## Runner